jtw023/.config/README.md

 ~~~
 With my keybindings for neovim, if you push the space bar plus the number 3 while in normal mode it'll open a new tab showing a folded list of keybindings.
 Use shift+m to fold and unfold.

 <b>These config files make use of the Fira Code font family in the kitty terminal emulator.
-If you use that terminal, the TTF fonts are available over in my fonts repo.</b>
+If you use that terminal, the TTF fonts are available [in my fonts repo](https://github.com/jtw023/fonts).</b>
 </details>

 As always, please make sure you understand what these commands will do before you run them on your system.